Semaglutide and Type 2 Diabetes

 Dosing

 Semaglutide is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus (T2DM).
-It is looked upon favorably to reduce the risk of cardiovascular events in adults with T2DM and a preexisting history of cardiovascular disease.
-This drug is FDA-approved for use in people with diabetes, with a BMI of 27% or higher (a BMI of 25-29.9% is considered overweight).
+It is also considered favorable for reducing the risk of cardiovascular events in adults with T2DM and a preexisting history of cardiovascular disease.
+This drug is FDA-approved for use in people with diabetes with a BMI of 27% or higher (a BMI of 25-29.9% is considered overweight).

-Semaglutide (Ozempic) is available as an injectable prescription medication.
-Doses include 0.5mg, 1mg, or 2 mg, once weekly.
+Semaglutide (Ozempic) is an injectable prescription medication.
+It is available in 0.5mg, 1mg, or 2 mg doses once weekly.

 Start at 0.25 mg once weekly.
 After 4 weeks, increase the dose to 0.5 mg once weekly.